frictionlessdata/datapackage/data-packages/index.md

 lower-case alphanumeric letters, together with
 - and \_.

-Each value for an entry in the `schemas` Object must be a must be an Object specifying an appropriate schema.
+Each value for an entry in the `schemas` Object must be an Object specifying an appropriate schema.

 #### Examples